BobD/kabem/README.md

 ###kaBEM file structure

 The kaBEM scaffolding depends on 'src' folder with a index.html holding your HTML and a index.scss.
-It also contains a 'css' folder where all BEM CSS folders and files will be generated, plus a empty (SASS) 'helpers' and 'vendor' folder which you can use as needed.
+It also contains a 'css' folder where all BEM CSS folders and files will be generated, plus a empty (Sass) 'helpers' and 'vendor' folder which you can use as needed.

 The scaffoling output will be placed in a 'build' folder.
 This includes a 'source' folder with all generated CSS and HTML, a 'bem' folder with all single modifier HTML pages for easy testing and a 'live' folder with deployable files.